Skip to main content

 Source-managed kinds — 409 Conflict

-For kind in { waitpoint, escalation, failed_run }, the inbox row is a mirror of an authoritative source row (the waitpoint token, the escalation row, the failed pipeline run).
-PATCH only supports state: "read" for these — unread and resolved would desync the inbox row from the source, because the user expects the flip to also approve the waitpoint / close the escalation / retry the run, and the inbox PATCH doesn’t do that.
+For kind in { waitpoint, escalation }, the inbox row is a mirror of an authoritative source row (the waitpoint token, the escalation row).
+PATCH only supports state: "read" for these — unread and resolved would desync the inbox row from the source, because the user expects the flip to also approve the waitpoint / close the escalation, and the inbox PATCH doesn’t do that. failed_run (and message) are not source-managed — they resolve freely between all three states via PATCH or the bulk endpoint, because there is no source row whose state the inbox flip would contradict.
 The non-read transition returns 409 with a hint at the right endpoint:

 {